 What is a Bitcoin Mortgage (BMR)?

 The Bitcoin Mortgage is a wealth-building alternative to a traditional down payment.
 Instead of "losing" your cash to a traditional down payment, you contribute Bitcoin into a Bitcoin Mortgage Reserve (BMR) escrow account.
-This Bitcoin stays in the market, grows over time, and is designed to eventually pay off your entire mortgage principal decades early.
+This Bitcoin stays in the market, grows over time, and is designed to eventually pay off your entire mortgage principal years in advance.

 How is BMR different from a Self-Repaying Mortgage (SRM)?